rpgreview/papersandpaychecks/pnp.md

 *Two-Person Tent*: The modern camping tent consist of a lightweight waterproof fabric, frame, and tarpaulin.
 As with sleeping bags, price depends on quality, and provides bonuses like bonus Survival rolls according to time (i.e., +1 from 1975-1995, +2 from 1996-2020, +3 from 2021 onwards) due to material and construction improvements. $200-$800, ENC 3.

 **Professional Equipment**

 For whatever Professional skill a character has taken there is a set of tools, equipment, or even animals appropriate to the profession which provide a skill bonus.
 Expressed as a generic value, a $1000 item of hobby equipment provides a +1 bonus to a hobby skill check, a $2000 item of hobby equipment provides a +2 bonus, and a $4000 item of hobby equipment provides a +3 bonus.
 Hobby equipment has an ENC of 2.

 **Vehicles**

+*Bicycle*: A two-wheeled, human-pedal-powered, vehicle which includes pneumatic tires, chain-driven sprockets and tension-spoked wheels.
+Whilst specialist versions exist for particular environments (racer, road bike, hybrid, mountain bike), which can be elaborated at the Boss's desire, the statistics here assume a hybrid bike.
+The *ride* skill is used for using a bike, but they're mostly fairly easy to operate.
+Technological and material developments mean that bicycles have +1 ENC and -2 Move from 1975-1995, +0 ENC and +0 Move from 1996-2020, and -1 ENC and +2 Move from 2021 onwards.
+The Movement rate for a bicycle is twice the character's STR.
+Bicycles have enormous variation in cost and quality, ranging from $100 to $3000, with an ENC of 10.

+*Economy Car*: A variety of small, cars, including the two-door microcars, hatchbacks, and city-cars.
+Can fit two people with some comfort and four with somewhat less.
+Includes a small luggage area.
+Prior to 1985 an economy car will manage 8km/litre of fuel, from 1985 to 2005 it will manage 12km/litre, from 2006 to 2025 it will do 16km/litre, and after that electric cars will be in use.
+The maximum speed of an economy car is 150kmph (c40m per second), will weigh 750kg, and has a fuel tank capacity of 50 litres.
+Cost $5000-$15000

+*Sedan*: The standard mid-sized car, known as a Saloon in the United Kingdom, and also including station-wagons in this context.
+Easily fits four people and with extensive luggage area.
+Prior to 1985 an sedan will manage 6km/litre of fuel, from 1985 to 2005 it will manage 9km/litre, from 2006 to 2025 it will do 12km/litre, and after that electric cars will be in use.
+The maximum speed of an sedan is 200kmph (c55m per second), will weigh 1200kg, and has a fuel tank capacity of 75 litres.
+Cost $7500-$25000

+*Luxury Car*: A mid-sized car, but designed for comfort, additional functionality, and quality in design.
+Statistics are generally as of the standard sedan, but with everything smoother, quieter, and more luxurious.
+Cost $55000-$250000 and upwards.

+*Sports Car*: A streamlined, low-profile, two-person vehicle designed for speed and maneuverability.
+Minimal luggaage area.
+Prior to 1985 a sports car will manage 6km/litre of fuel, from 1985 to 2005 it will manage 9km/litre, from 2006 to 2025 it will do 12km/litre, and after that electric cars will be in use.
+The maximum speed of an economy car is 300kmph (c80m per second), will weigh 750kg, and has a fuel tank capacity of 50 litres.
+Cost $55000-$250000 and upwards.

+*Off-Road Car*: A larger, four to six-person vehicle designed off-road usage with an optional four-wheel drive, which is more difficult to use (-2 to Pilot (Ground Vehicle), but allows access to road areas that no other car can manage.
+Comes with a significant luggage area.
+Prior to 1985 an off-road car will manage 6km/litre of fuel, from 1985 to 2005 it will manage 9m/litre, from 2006 to 2025 it will do 12km/litre, and after that electric cars will be in use.
+The maximum speed of an off-road car is 150kmph (c40m per second), will weigh 1200kg, and has a fuel tank capacity of 75 litres.
+Cost $7500-$25000 and upwards.

+*Utility/Van/Minibus*: A large vehicle designed for the transport of goods (van, utility) or people (people) with a maximum capacity of 16 people or equivalent luggage.
+Prior to 1985 a utility/van/minibus will manage 6km/litre of fuel, from 1985 to 2005 it will manage 9km/litre, from 2006 to 2025 it will do 12km/litre, and after that electric cars will be in use.
+The maximum speed of an utility/van/minibus car is 150kmph (c40m per second), will weigh 1500kg, and has a fuel tank capacity of 75 litres.
+Cost Cost $10000-$50000.

+*Truck/Bus*: A large vehicle designed for the transport of goods (truck) or people (bus) with a maximum capacity of 80 people or equivalent luggage.
+Prior to 1985 a truck/bus will manage 4km/litre of fuel, from 1985 to 2005 it will manage 6km/litre, from 2006 to 2025 it will do 9km/litre, and after that electric cars will be in use.
+The maximum speed of an truck/bus car is 150kmph (c40m per second), will weigh 4500kg, and has a fuel tank capacity of 70 litres.
+Cost Cost $30000-$150000.

 ## 2.7 Special Equipment